VexedUXR/bmake/README.md

 # bmake for Windows

 ## Building
-You can build this either by running `msbuild`, or opening `bmake.sln` and building through Visual Studio.
+You can build this using the Makefile with bmake itself or manually using msbuild.

 ## Notable Changes
 - Arguments can be supplied with either `-` or `/`